-The House is set to consider fast-track trade legislation Friday.
+The House fast-track trade legislation Friday.

 The Senate has already backed the measure known as Trade Promotion Authority (TPA), which puts the White House and Republicans on the same side.
 It would renew presidential authority to present trade deals that Congress can endorse or reject, but not amend.

 "We have the votes for Trade Promotion Authority," Ryan, R-Wis., said on CNBC's "Squawk Box, " hours before the scheduled vote.
 "This process brings more transparency and more accountability to how we consider trade agreements.
 And it gives Congress more control over the outcome of these trade agreements."
 (Tweet This)

 "If you don't have Trade Promotion Authority, the president can do what he wants," Ryan said.
 "Look what he's doing with Iran.
 It's not a trade agreement, but it's a good example of [how] he can do whatever he wants, negotiate whatever he wants.
 We have no idea what he's negotiating.
 And he's not coming to Congress before he agrees to it."

 The TPA will make any trade deals public for 60 days so everyone can see what's in them even before Congress begins consideration.
 "If you're going to do a trade agreement, here's how you have to do it.
 This is Congress' way of doing it, and we need to see it," Ryan said.

 "This has probably been the best display in six years of real bipartisan cooperation with the leadership of the Republican side working with the White House," Business Roundtable President John Engler told CNBC Friday.

 Obama wants the power to negotiate the long-sought Trans-Pacific Partnership (TPP) free-trade deal.